tinevancorenland/CSSgrid-Mondriaan/README.md

 This piece of art is
 > "an online responsive replication of Mondriaan's art, with some artistical freedom
-> and some daring breaks within the otherwise stiff environment."
+> and some daring breaks within the otherwise stiff environment." - Nic Placlé